dilettant/thepublicoffice/wiki/workflow-related.md

 	* To-dos
     * Forum/discussions
 * Milestones in the issues section as milestones/deadlines
-* Project main repository as the web hosting
+* Project's main repository as the web hosting
 * Wiki directory inside the main repository to publish our notes etc (should this be renamed?)

 ### Assets